Skip to main content

 • Can set the default language and printer name of Fluidd and other front-end UIs in advance

-If you need more OEM customization features (such as boot logo, preset configuration files, hiding Mainsail tab pages, etc.), please contact us.
+If you need more OEM customization features (such as boot logo, pre-set configuration files, hiding Mainsail tabs, etc.), please contact us.

 Notes

 This system is a lightweight customized system.
-The components and services built-in, such as klipper, are not the official version and do not support users to modify or upgrade them.
+The built-in components and services such as klipper are not the official version, and users are not allowed to modify or upgrade them.

 • The system account for FLYOS-FAST is root, and the password is mellow